 5 Ways for Men to Wear Green on St. Patrick's Day

 Since many men won't wear jewelry, they might have a slightly harder time accessorizing for St. Patrick's Day.
-Here are five things men can wear on St. Patrick's Day so they won't get pinched:
+Here are five items men can wear on St. Patrick's Day so they don't get pinched: